chienphamvu/kubex/README.md

 ```
 This is especially useful to be used together with `<string>` to quicky filter resources from the last list: `kubex get last <string>`

+### Special Features

+-   **`--gcp` flag**: When used with `kubex top` or `kubex logs`, this flag opens the corresponding resource's metrics or logs in the Google Cloud Console, assuming you are running in a GCP environment and have the necessary permissions.

+    ```bash
+    kubex top 1 --gcp  # Opens the pod's metrics in GCP Console kubex logs 1 --gcp # Opens the pod's logs in GCP Console
+    ```

 ## Configurations

 ### Environment Variables